Bassline (Chris Brown song)

-"Bassline" is a song by American recording artist Chris Brown, taken from his fifth studio album Fortune (2012).
+"Bassline" is a song by American singer Chris Brown, taken from his fifth studio album Fortune (2012).
 It was written by Andrea Simms, Andrew "Pop" Wansel, Brown, David Johnson, Robert Calloway, Ronald "Flippa" Colson and Warren "Oak" Felder.
 The song was produced by Pop Wansel and Dayvi Jae.
 Musically, "Bassline" is a dubstep, electropop and electrohop song, which incorporates elements of reggae.
 Instrumentation is provided by a wobble bass and synthesizers.
 The song contains lyrics about Brown telling a woman to leave the nightclub with him.
 "Bassline" garnered mixed reviews from music critics; some reviewers noted it as one of the standout tracks on the album, while others criticized the song's production and lyrics.
 It also received comparisons to the songs by Kesha and LMFAO.
 Upon the release of Fortune, "Bassline" debuted at numbers 28 and 122 on the UK R&B Chart and UK Singles Chart, respectively.

 Development and composition

 "Bassline" was written by Andrea Simms, Andrew "Pop" Wansel, Chris Brown, David Johnson, Robert Calloway, Ronald "Flippa" Colson and Warren "Oak" Felder.
 The song was produced by Pop Wansel and Dayvi Jae.
 "Bassline" was recorded by Brian Springer with assistance from Iain Findley.
 The recordings were later mixed by Jaycen Joshua with assistance by Trehy Harris.
 Musically, "Bassline" is a dubstep, electropop and electrohop song, that incorporates elements of reggae.
 The song lasts for three minutes and 58 seconds.
 Instrumentation consists of a wobble bass and synthesizers.
 Melinda Newman of HitFix compared "Bassline" to the songs by Kesha and LMFAO.
 Trent Fitzgerald of PopCrush noted that the lyrics are about Brown trying to "convince a hot girl he spots in the club to come back to his crib", in which he sings "Hey girl tell me what you talk / Pretty as a picture on the wall / Hey girl you can get it all / Cause I know you like the way the beat go".
 Brown also declares, "You heard about my image / But I could give a flying motherfuck who's offended".
 Hayley Avron of Contactmusic.com noted that a robot voice joins Brown in the hook "Girls like my bassline".
 Hazel Robinson of California Literary Review magazine noted that the word "bassline" is a metaphor for penis.